Monster Energy Unveils Cinematic Racing Video "Shifting Gears" Featuring Kurt Busch

 See the results of all the hard work on YouTube and also make sure to read the background story behind the making of "Shifting Gears" on the Monster Energy website, featuring exclusive commentary from Busch himself.

-Also visit http://www.monsterenergy.com and follow Monster Energy on Facebook, Instagram, Twitter for exclusive updates from the Daytona 500, as well as Kurt Busch and our team of NASCAR athletes.
+Also visit www.monsterenergy.com and follow Monster Energy on Facebook, Instagram, Twitter for exclusive updates, as well as Kurt Busch and our team of NASCAR athletes.

 About Monster Energy